What is lymphoedema?

 In some types of cancer, doctors now do a test called a sentinel node biopsy.
 This can reduce the need to remove all the lymph nodes, which helps to reduce the risk of lymphoedema.
 The sentinel node is the first lymph node (or first few nodes) that fluid drains to from the area of the tumour.
 Doctors can use a dye to show up the sentinel lymph nodes and remove them.
 If there are no cancer cells in these nodes, you may not need to have further treatment to the other lymph nodes in the area.

 Removing the sentinel nodes can also damage the lymph system and so may still cause lymphoedema.
-But the risk is much lower than after removing most of the lymph nodes in the area.
+But the risk is much lower with this procedure than having most of the lymph nodes in the area removed.

 Some other factors can increase your risk of lymphoedema, including